 Invasive ascidians are impacting ecosystems, creating a nuisance for the aquaculture industry, and are a major component of fouling communities.
 The aim of this conference is to bring together marine biologists and people concerned with invasive ascidians, to explore the biology, ecology, impacts, management options for control and other relevant topics.
-The format of the three-day conference will include a taxonomic workshop led by Gretchen Lambert, oral presentations and posters on current research, and a discussion led by an expert panel.
-The conference program will be subdivided into three sections: 1) Invasive Ascidian Biology and Biogeography, 2) Invasive Ascidian Ecology, and 3) Invasive Ascidian Impacts, Risks and Management.
+The format of the three-day conference included a taxonomic workshop led by Gretchen Lambert, oral presentations and posters on current research, and a discussion led by an expert panel.
+The conference program was subdivided into three sections: 1) Invasive Ascidian Biology and Biogeography, 2) Invasive Ascidian Ecology, and 3) Invasive Ascidian Impacts, Risks and Management.

 Jeff Davidson (UPEI), Cynthia McKenzie (DFO Canada, Newfoundland), Page Valentine (USGS), Phil Colarusso (US EPA), Bob Whitlatch (UConn), Jim Carlton (Williams College), Judy Pederson (MIT Sea Grant), Stephan Bullard (UHartford), Mary Carman (WHOI)

 The Woods Hole Oceanographic Institution is dedicated to research and education to advance understanding of the ocean and its interaction with the Earth system, and to communicating this understanding for the benefit of society.
 Learn more »